jemmy8oy-northstar/repo-template/README.md

 Run the following command to scaffold a new project:

 ```
-dotnet new web-template -n YourProjectName --appName your-project-name --force
+dotnet new web-template -n YourProjectName --appName your-project-name --no-includeWorkflows --force
 ```

+- `--no-includeWorkflows` skips the workflow files so the ones already in this repo are preserved as-is
+- `--force` allows the template to overwrite existing files — this README will be replaced, which is expected

 After scaffolding, push the generated code to a feature branch and raise a PR into `dev`.
 Do not raise PRs directly into `main` — the branch protection rules will block it.

 ## Workflow Files

-This template includes four pre-configured GitHub Actions workflows. **Do not modify or delete these** — they are correct as checked in and serve as the default for every project created from this template.
+This template includes four pre-configured GitHub Actions workflows that are intentionally excluded from the scaffold command above.

 | File | Purpose |
 |------|---------|